ThePacielloGroup/WebAccessibilityToolbar/documentation.md

 ### Tenon

-**NEW:** Tenon can be used to test the accessibility of your code 'during' development, rather than after the fact.
+Tenon can be used to test the accessibility of your code 'during' development, rather than after the fact.
 Tenon also provides a report on the accessibility of the current page.
 Feedback welcome...

 CSS menu
 --------